MySQL DATEDIFF function returns the number of days between two given dates.

 How to get months difference in MySQL?

-The easy way of getting the months difference is using the TIMESTAMPDIFF() function of MySQL.
+The easy way to get the month difference is using the TIMESTAMPDIFF() function of MySQL.

-A sample query for getting the Months difference is:
+A sample query to get the Months difference is:

-By using the same table as in above example, we will get the difference between two dates in terms of:
+By using the same table as in above example, we will calculate the difference between the two dates in terms of:

 by using the TIMESTAMPDIFF() function as follows:

-Assume the current date is 6th of May 2018.
-You may compare the date in the “date_modified” column and differences in respective columns.
-The result-set:
+Assume the current date is the 6th of May 2018.
+You may compare the date in the “date_modified” column and the differences in the respective columns.

 Is not that pretty simple!